-In our network dimensioning model (18) outcomes η_k represent cumulative ordered flows x_i , i.e., $\eta_k = \sum{i=1}^k \theta_i(\mathbf{x})$.
-Therefore, the reference vectors (aspiration and reservation) represent, in fact, some reference distributions of outcomes (flows).
+Recall that in our model outcomes η_k represent cumulative ordered flows x_i , i.e. $\eta_k = \sum{i=1}^k \theta_i(\mathbf{x})$.
+Hence, the reference vectors (aspiration and reservation) represent, in fact, some reference distributions of outcomes (flows).
 Moreover, due to the cumulation of outcomes, while considering equal flows φ as the reference (aspiration or reservation) distribution, one needs to set the corresponding levels as $\eta_k = k\phi$.
 Certainly, one may specify any desired reference distribution in terms of the ordered values of the flows (quantiles in the probability language) $\phi_1 \leq \phi_2 \leq \ldots \leq \phi_m$ and cumulating them automatically get the reference values for the outcomes η_k representing the cumulated ordered flows.
 However, such rich modeling technique may be too complicated to control effectively the search for a compromise solution.
-Therefore, we rather consider to begin the search with a simplified approaches based on the reference flow distribution given as a linear sequence $\phi_k = \phi_1(1 + (k-1)r)$ with the (relative) slope coefficient r thus leading to the cumulated reference levels increasing quadratically $\bar{\theta}k(\phi) = \phi_1 k (2 + (k-1)r)/2$.
-Although, special meaning of the last (throughput) criterion should be rather operated independently from the others.
-Such an approach to control the search for a compromise fair and efficient network dimensioning has been confirmed by the computational experiments.
+Therefore, we rather consider to begin the search with a simplified approaches based on the reference flow distribution given as a linear sequence $\phi_k = \phi_1(1 + (k-1)r)$ with the (relative) slope coefficient r thus leading to the cumulated reference levels increasing quadratically $\bar{\theta}k(\phi) = \phi_1 k(2 + (k-1)r)/2$.
+Although, special meaning of the the last (throughput) criterion should be rather operated independently from the others.
+Such an approach to control the the search for a compromise fair and efficient bandwidth allocation has been confirmed by the computational experiments as described in the following section.

-5. Computational analysis
+5 Computational examples

-The reference distribution approach has been tested on a sample network dimensioning problem with elastic traffic.
-The outcome of the network dimensioning procedure (using elastic traffic) are the capacities of links in a given network, because the flows will adapt to the bandwidth available on the links in the designed network.
-The data to a network dimensioning problem with elastic traffic consists of a network topology, of pairs of nodes that specify sources and destinations of flows, of sets of network paths that could be used for each flow, and of optional constraints on the capacities of links or on flow sizes.
-Moreover, there are also given prices f a unit of link capacity (possibly different for each link, c_e in (6)), and the budget amount for purchasing link capacity (B in (6)).
-The given network topology may contain information about preinstalled link capacities $(a_e \text{ in } (3))$: the budget is then spent on additional link capacities that extend the present capacity of a link.
+The reference distribution approach described in preceding sections have been tested on a sample network dimensioning problem with elastic traffic.
+Recall that in the case of elastic traffic, the outcome of the network dimensioning procedure are the capacities of links in a given network, and that the flows will adapt to the bandwidth available on the links in the designed network.
+The input to a network dimensioning problem with elastic traffic consists of a network topology, of pairs of nodes that specify sources and destinations of flows, of sets of network paths that could be used for each flow, and of optional constraints on the capacities of links or on flow sizes.
+The user must also specify a budget for purchasing link capacity (B in (6)), prices of a unit of link capacity (possibly different for each link, c_e in (6)), and may specify module sizes and prices for a link.
+The given network topology may contain information about preinstalled link capacities (a_e in (3)): the budget is then spent on additional link capacities that extend the present capacity of a link.

-Fig. 1.
-Sample network topology patterned after the backbone network of Polish ISP.
+Figure 1: Sample network topology patterned after the backbone network of Polish ISP.